 The German Research Foundation (DFG) is the self-governing organisation for science and research in Germany and at the same time the country’s largest funding institution for basic research.
 It is responsible for awarding the funding provided by the federal government and the Länder to outstanding researchers and promising research projects.

-Leipzig University is currently involved in 20 DFG-funded coordinated programmes.
-It is also involved in another 14 sub-projects.
+Leipzig University is currently involved in 17 DFG-funded coordinated programmes.
+It is also involved in sub-projects as partner.
 In increasingly interdisciplinary collaborative projects, such as the German Centre for Integrative Biodiversity Research (iDiv) and the Obesity Mechanisms Collaborative Research Centre, the University is demonstrating its versatile research expertise.
+Researchers are also co-applicants and participants in 14 funded consortia of the National Research Data Infrstructure.
 In addition, there are currently ten early career research groups funded by the DFG under the Heisenberg Programme and the Emmy Noether Programme.

 1. Research Centres